Sumitchongder/dew-p-qfl-unlearning/docs/METHODOLOGY.md

   from the model's actual `predict_proba` output   not resampled or simulated.
-- **Forgetting / privacy**: a logistic-regression shadow-model membership-inference attack (Appendix D / Shokri et al., 2017 style), matching the manuscript exactly.
+- **Forgetting / privacy**: a logistic-regression shadow-model membership-inference attack (Appendix D / Shokri et al., 2017).
   The attacker's single input feature is the target model's prediction-confidence score (`|p - 0.5| * 2`) on (a) the forgotten client's training samples ("members") and (b) held-out samples from clients that genuinely never contributed to training